jfinocchiaro/jfinocchiaro.github.io/_news/EAAMO24_accepted.md

 related_posts: false
 ---

-Our paper reflecting on a series of conversations with practitioners has been accepted to EAAMO 2024.
+Our [paper](https://arxiv.org/abs/2409.05880) from the EAAMO Conversations with Practitioners working group reflecting on a series of conversations with practitioners has been accepted to EAAMO 2024.